newrelic/newrelic-salesforce-exporter/README.md

 - `LogDate`
 - `LogFile`

-For queries of other events only the `Id` field is requiered.
+For queries of other event types there is no minimum set of attributes requiered, but they will only be cached (when `cache_enabled` is `True`) if `Id` is present.

 ## Usage